Perspectives on Branding and Identity from Franke+Fiorella

 You will gain buy-in from senior management — and boost their confidence in the investment — if you involve them initially in the examination of where you are, and during the design process that leads you to your goal.
 Then celebrate together the publicly refreshed identity and make the leadership team your greatest group of brand ambassadors!

-Recalibrating and setting a new direction for your brand identity can be just the inspiration needed to advance your company or brand to the next level — regardless of economic conditions.
+Recalibrating and setting a new direction for your brand identity can be just the inspiration needed to advance your company or brand to the next level.